ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-overlay/index.md

 title: "Overlay Component"
 ---

-Overlay components allow you to add your own overlays to ag-Grid.
+Overlay components allow you to add your own overlays to AG Grid.
 Use these when the provided overlays do not meet your requirements.

 ## Loading Rows Overlay Interface